Mermaid Quay Sewer Upgrade

 Due to the issues encountered, we have had to revise our construction plan which aims to be less disruptive to the businesses and residents in Mermaid Quay.
 Our new plan involves installing a new sewer pipeline within the existing brick egg sewer and then filling the existing brick egg sewer with concrete.

 This work will remove the need for us to build an underground pumping station as the sewer will operate using gravity and will not require a pumped solution.
-As long as everything goes to plan, we aim to complete the work by July 2019.
-Our team will also work seven days a week to ensure that the work is completed on time.
+As long as everything goes to plan, we aim to complete the work by the beginning July 2019.
+Our team will work seven days a week to ensure that the work is completed on time.
+A timeline showing key milestones from when we came on site to the present day is shown here.

 We have created a Frequently Asked Questions document to provide further information and hopefully answer any further questions you may have on the scheme.